 Traffic Citations & Courtesy Bail Notices

-If your offense is listed in the Uniform Fine and Bail Schedule as Mandatory Appearance Offense, you must appear in court before the judge to resolve your case.
-If your offense in not listed, you must contact the Court for more information ((801) 284-4280).
+If your violation is listed in the Uniform Fine and Bail Schedule as a Mandatory Appearance, you must appear in court before the judge to resolve your case.
+If your violation in not listed, you must contact the Court at (801) 284-4280 for more information.

 Murray Municipal Justice Court

 688 E Vine Street